MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -ReceiveProtocolLogMaxDirectorySize
-!!!
-Exchange Server 2013

-The ReceiveProtocolLogMaxDirectorySize parameter specifies the maximum size of the Receive connector protocol log directory shared by all the Receive connectors that exist on the server.
-When the maximum directory size is reached, the server deletes the oldest log files first.
-The default value is 250 MB.

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-The value of the ReceiveProtocolLogMaxFileSize parameter must be less than or equal to the value of the ReceiveProtocolLogMaxDirectorySize parameter.
-The valid input range for either parameter is from 1 through 9223372036854775807 bytes.
-If you enter a value of unlimited, no size limit is imposed on the Receive connector protocol log directory.

-!!!
-Exchange Server 2016

 The ReceiveProtocolLogMaxDirectorySize parameter specifies the maximum size of the protocol log directory for the implicit and invisible mailbox delivery Receive connector in the Mailbox Transport Delivery service.
 When the maximum directory size is reached, the server deletes the oldest log files first.

 A valid value is a number up to 909.5 terabytes (999999999999999 bytes) or the value unlimited.
 The default value is 250 megabytes (262144000 bytes).